References for JD Applicants

 Contrary to popular belief, using a lawyer, judge, or politician as a referee is not necessarily a competitive choice.
 Unless that person taught you in a post-secondary setting, or directly supervised you, they will not be able to answer the questions in our online reference form.

-The online reference form
+The reference form

 Professional referees will be asked to answer the questions to the best of their ability, using their knowledge of you in a professional capacity.
 They will be unable to answer some of the questions regarding your academic performance.